Principal = {

 "whatever": "some value"

-}Imagine, we have a POST request to the URL https://foobar.baz/zab/1234, with 1234 being the identifier of a file, which should be updated with the contents sent in the body of the request, and you would like to control access to the aforesaid object using e.g. OpenFGA.
+}Imagine we have a POST request to the URL https://foobar.baz/zab/1234, with 1234 being the identifier of a file to be updated with the request body, and access control is handled via OpenFGA.
 This can be achieved with the following authorizer:

 id: openfga_authorizer